saherafr/saherafr/README.md

 <p align="center">
-   Aspiring Software & ML Engineer | 💡 Building AI projects to solve real problems |  Focused on Fall 2025 internships 🌱 "Building the life I once dreamed of — one commit at a time."
+   Aspiring Software & ML Engineer | 💡 Building AI projects to solve real problems |  Focused on Fall 2025 internships
+  <p align="center"> 🌱 "Building the life I once dreamed of — one commit at a time." </p>
 </p>

 ---